sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Open a browser window in your lab environment.

-1. To download a zip file containing the library application, navigate to the following URL: [GitHub Copilot lab - develop code features](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM3.zip)
+1. To download a zip file containing the library application, paste the following URL into your browser's address bar: [GitHub Copilot lab - develop code features](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM3.zip)

     The zip file is named **AZ2007LabAppM3.zip**.